jonwitts/psychic-octo-couscous/README.md

-# psychic-octo-couscous
+# Psychic Octo Couscous
-Learning about GitHub at Bett 2017
+Just a repository to help learn GitHub at Bett 2017